Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Experimental Results

 \section{Experimental Results}

-To evaluate the performance of DAGP in practical applications and compare its performance with state-of-the-art algorithms, three experiments are considered in this paper.
-Our first experiment compares DAGP's convergence properties with those of DDPS, the state-of-the-art algorithm for decentralized constrained optimization over directed graphs.
-In the second experiment, we consider the classical logistic regression problem with regularization.
-This problem is unconstrained and strongly-convex, and many distributed algorithms can be used to solve it with a provable geometric convergence rate.
+To evaluate the performance of DAGP in practice and compare it with the state-of-the-art algorithms, three experiments are considered.
+Our first experiment compares DAGP's convergence properties with those of DDPS~\cite{xi2016distributed}.
+In the second experiment, we consider the classical regularized logistic regression problem.
+This problem is unconstrained, and many distributed algorithms can be used to solve it with a provable geometric convergence rate.
 The last experiment demonstrates the practicality of DAGP in solving optimal transport for domain adaptation.